gaslight/posts/README.md

 ## How to submit

 1. Clone the repo.
+1. Checkout the "posts" branch
-1. Create a branch.
+1. Create a new branch.
-1. Create the post and write write write.
+1. Create the post in posts/ and write write write.
 Commit often.
-1. Ready?
-Fetch and rebase interactively against origin.
-Your new post should be a single commit.
 1. Push the branch
 1. Visit Github and click "Pull Request" under "your recently pushed branches"
+1. Github will try to compare this pull request against master.
+Click "Edit" and change "master" to "posts".
+Then, "Click to create a pull request for this comparison"
+1. Ask some people to take a look

 ## Editing